kaiyuanw/mdtest/mdtest/README.md

     generate HTML report.
 If you want to generate a coverage report, you must provide a coverage data file in LCOV format.
 If you want to generate a test report, you must provide a test data file in JSON format.
 Must be set.
-  - `--lib` points to the path to the flutter application lib folder that your code coverage data refers to.
+  - `--lib` points to the path to the Flutter application lib folder that your code coverage data refers to.
 This option is only used if you want to generate a code coverage report.
   - `--output` points to the path of the directory where the HTML report will be